fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>
 ```

-To use **FusionCharts-Java wrapper** in your project, copy/paste the `fusioncharts.java` file from `fusioncharts-suite-xt > integrations > jsp > fusioncharts-wrapper` to your project’s folder.
+To use **FusionCharts-Java wrapper** in your project, Copy/paste the `fusioncharts.java` file from `fusioncharts-suite-xt > integrations > jsp > fusioncharts-wrapper` to your project’s folder.

 This completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/java/your-first-chart-using-java '@@open-newtab').

 ## Installing FusionMaps for your project

 FusionCharts Suite XT provides **1400+** data-driven maps under the product FusionMaps.
-To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **map of USA**.
-However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the rest of map definition files here, when you need to plot maps of those countries/regions.
+To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **Map of USA**.
+However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the remaining map definition files here to plot maps of those countries/regions.

-> If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.
+> If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace to upgrade to the latest map definition files.

 **To use FusionCharts Java wrapper in your project:**

-Copy/Paste the `fusioncharts.java` file from `fusioncharts-suite-xt > integrations > jsp > fusioncharts-wrapper` to your project’s folder, and **import** it to your JSP page.
+Copy/paste the `fusioncharts.java` file from `fusioncharts-suite-xt > integrations > jsp > fusioncharts-wrapper` to your project’s folder and **import** it to your JSP page.

 To render a map, you need to `include` the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.
 Once done, insert the `<script>` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
 The `<script>` tag is shown below: